cgrosjean/OpenIDM-materials/README.md

 # OpenIDM-materials

-The couple of certification workflows below were initially written for OpenIDM 3.1.
+The couple of certification workflows below were initially bundled with OpenIDM 3.1.
 They're provided here for OpenIDM 4.0.

 - The entitlements certification workflow enables the systemadmin user to validate or change the assignments (attribute values only) defined in OpenIDM.